Post Office interim report 2014

-- Turnover decreased from £501 million in the first six months of the prior year to £483 million this half year with encouraging growth in the Financial Services and Telecoms businesses more than offset by decline in the Government Services and Telecoms businesses.
+Turnover decreased by £8 million from £483 million in the first 6 months of the prior year, to £475 million this year with growth in the Financial Services business more than offset by decline in the Government Services and Telecoms businesses.
 The Mails and Retail business remained almost flat with £1m (0.5%) decline.

 - Financial Services revenue in the first half of the year increased by £8 million to £147 million (2013: £139 million).
 Personal Financial Services revenue rose by 11%, driven by growth in insurance, savings, international money transfer and mortgage products.

-- Government Services revenue of £68 million declined by £7 million (2013: £75 million) mainly due to a lower volume and rate per transaction for DVLA motoring work and a reduction in the number of active Post Office Card Accounts (POCA)
+- Government Services revenue of £68 million declined by £7 million (2013: £75 million) mainly due to a reduction in the number of active Post Office Card Account (POCA) accounts.

 Overview and the future